bsc-mem/Mess-simulator/Standalone/README.md

 ## Suggestions

-We can change the Pause values, input curve values and look at the final reported latency and BW to understand better  how Mess simulator works.
-In all these experiment, we only test 100% read workload.
-If one wants in the main file it can change the issue accesses to also inlcudes writes.
-If you decide to integrate the Mess simulator into your CPU simulator, please do not hessitate to send me an email.
-I will be more than glad to help.
+We can modify the pause values and input curve values, then observe the final reported latency and bandwidth to gain a better understanding of how the Mess simulator works.
+In all these experiments, we test only a 100% read workload.
+However, in the main file, you can modify the issued accesses to include writes as well.
+If you decide to integrate the Mess simulator into your CPU simulator, please feel free to email me—I would be more than happy to assist.